nanliu/snap-plugin-collector-influxdb/README.md

 In task manifest there are declaration of metrics names which will be collected and value of an interval (see [exemplary task manifest] (examples/tasks/influxdb-file.json)).
 By default metrics are gathered once per second.

-There is a possibility to use asterisk (*) in metrics names (in all levels), for example:
- - `/intel/influxdb/*` means that all available metrics representing statistical and diagnostic information will be collected
- - `/intel/influxdb/stat/*` means that all metrics representing statistical information will be collected
- - `/intel/influxdb/stat/httpd/*` means that only metrics for module `httpd` will be collected (i.e.: auth_fail, req, ping_req, query_req, query_resp_bytes, write_req, write_req_bytes, points_written_ok)

 ### Examples

 Example of running snap influxdb collector and writing data to file.